askrier/cell_society/doc/DESIGN_PLAN.md

 * Each component introduced in overview:
     * Config
          * Config handles reading in the file and gathering its information through a Scanner.
-ADD ON
+The title and author of the data file are stored into global variables that will then be passed into the UI to be shown on the screen.
+This class collaborates with Simulation in order to implement the rules of the specific simulation.
     * Cell
+        * Cell handles the information pertaining to each new cell that is created.
+         This class holds the cell’s name and the state of the cell.
+         The cell class will also update the state of the cell in accordance with the simulation rules.
     * Grid
     * Simulation
     * Neighborhood